As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 This section provides some additional link functionality …

-Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
-For example, if you work with Austin Schwartz and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – allows you to define your relationship with the linked person.
+For example, if you have a professional relationship with Saanvi Anderson and you link to her blog, you would probably check co-worker or colleague.

 XFN relationships are optional.
-You can ignore this section and all of your links will still work.
-Defining relationships with XFN makes the links defined on your site more understandable to some sites and search engines that use this information.
+You can ignore this section and all of your links will work just fine.
+Defining relationships with XFN makes your links more understandable to some websites and search engines that use this information.

-rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define a relationship between the current document and the linked document.
+rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
+The rel attribute specifies what relationship exists between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Separate multiple ‘rel’ attributes using spaces.
+Other ‘rel’ attributes include author, index, help, start, etc.

 You can learn more about XFN by visiting the site below: